rtgodwin/rtgodwin.github.io/_docs/lab3.md

 # Another F-test

-Test the joint significance of the `ethnicity`, `sector`, and `union` variables (which all appear to be statistically insignificant according to the t-tests):
+Test the joint significance of the `ethnicity`, `sector`, and `married` variables (which all appear to be statistically insignificant according to the t-tests):

 ```r
 model3 <- lm(wage ~ education + experience + age + region + gender